TarheelGrad1998/gallery-card/README.md

 This was developed for use alongside the [component for Kuna cameras](https://github.com/marthoc/kuna) but should work with any images/videos, in theory.

+New in v2.0 - support for selecting Camera entities in addition to the Files Component entities.

 ![Screenshot](https://github.com/TarheelGrad1998/GalleryCard/raw/master/screenshot.png)

 ## Installation - Files Component